-• A state-interest component of the statewide multimodal transportation plan that defines the state's and other entities' roles in public transportation.
-It also provides direction to achieve program goals by:
+• A state-interest component of the statewide multimodal transportation plan that:

-- Recommending mechanisms for coordinating public transportation with other transportation services and modes. - Recommending a statewide public transportation facilities and equipment management system, as required by federal law. - In developing the system plan update WSDOT involves local, state, and federal agencies; public and private providers of transportation services; and non-motorized interests. - The statutory requirements for this plan are fulfilled by the 2007-2026 Washington Transportation Plan and the Public Transportation Annual Summary Report required by RCW 35.58.2796. - Must be consistent with the state transportation policy plan (WTP) and with the other state-owned facility and state-interest component plans.
+- Provides a 20-year blueprint to help guide decisions and integrate all modes of public transportation; - Represents a statewide partnership among agencies, service providers, community organizations, and the public; and - Includes five goals, strategies for each goal, and a program of near-term actions for each goal to be completed by December 2017. - The plan was adopted in June 2016, after a community engagement effort.
+Roles are defined through the state plan and identified with each near-term action.
+The plan provides direction to achieve program goals by: - Emphasizing a strong state role in public transportation, while leveraging the actions and support of local implementation; and - Utilizing WSDOT's practical solutions approach as a framework for integration; throughout the transportation system. - The statutory requirements for this plan are fulfilled by the 2007-2026 Washington Transportation Plan and the Public Transportation Annual Summary Report required by RCW 35.58.2796. - Must be consistent with the state transportation policy plan (WTP) and with the other state-owned facility and state-interest component plans.

-- Improves transit services through coordination and defined objectives. - Defines the state's interest and the state's responsibility regarding public transportation. - Provides goals, objectives, and strategies to target the allocation of state resources for public transportation.
+- Improves public transit services through coordination and defined objectives. - Defines the state's interest and the state's responsibility regarding public transportation. - Provides goals, objectives, and strategies to target the allocation of state resources for public transportation and system integration.